DarkOmen20/DarkOmen20/README.md

-## Hi there 👋
+# About me

+Hi there!
+I'm DarkOmen20, and I'm a solo game dev hobbyist.

+- 🔭 I’m currently working on
+a 2D turn-based game in a medieval fantasy setting.
+Think Mordheim, but with interactable terrain.

+- 🌱 I’m currently learning
+Unity2D, UI Toolkit, and scripting in C#.

+- 💬 Ask me about my gazillion game ideas!

+- ⚡ Fun fact:
+I still have an original NES and SNES from when I was a kid!

 <!--
-**DarkOmen20/DarkOmen20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- 👯 I’m looking to collaborate on
+- 🤔 I’m looking for help with